dhavalbhinde/bhinde_dhaval_spring2017/finals/Readme.md

 - Finding the highest reported issue for Top 25 Cities

-1.Filter the data by City and Complaint Type and group them to find the sum 2.Plot a bar chart to show the Most Reported Issue in Top 25 Cities - 2017
+1. Filter the data by City and Complaint Type and group them to find the sum
+2. Plot a bar chart to show the Most Reported Issue in Top 25 Cities - 2017

 ![A2G4_1](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/finals/images/Analysis2_Graph4.png)